V-VLAPS: Value-Guided Planning for Vision-Language-Action Models: Related Work

 Combining learned value functions with tree search has proved highly effective in domains where planning is possible.
 In AlphaGo and its successors, deep neural networks predict both a policy over moves and a scalar value estimate from a board position; Monte Carlo Tree Search uses the policy to prioritize promising actions and the value to evaluate leaf nodes without long rollouts~\citep{AlphaGo,silver2017mastering,silver2017masteringchessshogiselfplay}.
 This combination allows the search procedure to concentrate computation on moves that are both likely under the learned policy and lead to positions that the value function predicts as strong, rather than relying solely on visit counts and simulation outcomes of intractably long rollouts.

 VLAPS adopts a similar strategy for vision--language--action policies, but stops short of learning an explicit value function over the VLA latent state.
-In \citet{neary2025improvingpretrainedvisionlanguageactionpolicies}, the quality of a node is determined by search statistics and VLA-derived action priors, but there is no separate learned estimate of how good it is to be at a particular state.
+In \citet{neary2025improvingpretrainedvisionlanguageactionpolicies}, the quality of a node is determined by search statistics and VLA-derived action priors, but there is no separate learned estimate of the state's value.
 In contrast, we keep the underlying VLA and search procedure fixed, and introduce a small value head which takes the VLA latent state as input.
 This head is trained to predict Monte Carlo returns from VLA rollouts, and its predictions are incorporated into the VLAPS selection rule.
 Conceptually, this brings the use of value functions in VLAPS closer to the value-guided tree search used in game-playing systems like AlphaGo, while operating in the setting of vision--language--action control.